Shaun-T-Brown/CASPER/README.md

 Casper is a python package aimed at predicting the concentration and shape parameter of dark matter haloes as a function of mass and redshift for a specified cosmology.

+### Requirements

+The module requires the following:

+- python3.6 or higher

 ### Installation

 The easiest way to install Casper is using pip: